SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 21 April 2023 - Enhancements -  CloudGateway 2.10.8 - General improvements [ID_36162]

-Changes have been implemented in DataMiner CloudGateway to make the service ignore requests if can't access dataminer.services, most commonly occuring by being installed on a firewalled or offline server.
-In such a scenarious you could have errors at random when creating or renewing your cloud connection in cube, or when creating or managing shares from the dashboard app.
+Changes have been implemented in DataMiner CloudGateway to make the service ignore requests when it can't access dataminer.services, so another CloudGateway service who does could pick them up and handle them successfully.
+This was most commonly occuring when the CloudGateway was installed on a firewalled or offline server by accident.
+In such a scenarious you could have errors at random, for example when creating or renewing your cloud connection in cube, or when creating or managing shares from the dashboard app.

 #### 21 April 2023 - Enhancements - SupportAssistant 1.3.1 - General improvements and offloading of reports and notifications [ID_35482] [ID_35485] [ID_35492] [ID_35559] [ID_35756] [ID_36152] [ID_36201]